sprucelabsai-community/sprucebot-llm/README.md

 ```

+> *Note*: This is not MCP (Model Context Protocol).
+MCP is focused on making API's available to LLM's. `sprucebot-llm` comes at this from the opposite direction.
+It does not require you to do anything server side, so you can connect to all your existing endpoints/tools/systems without needing to change them.

 ### Choosing a model

-When you configure a `Skill` with your bot, you can specify the model that the skill will use.
+When you configure a `Skill` with for bot, you can specify the model that the skill will use.
 In other words, you can have different skills use different models depending on their requirements.

 ```ts